Business Administration

 BSAD 8066 HEALTHCARE ANALYTICS FOR BUSINESS (3 credits)

-This course will focus on the use of analytics to develop key performance indicators that integrate and evaluate clinical, administrative, and financial performance.
-Key concepts in this course will include information management, performance metrics, data visualization, and communication of results across the healthcare ecosystem.
-Specific topics will include health outcomes analysis, financial performance, developing an analytics strategy, data quality and governance, and the four stages of actionable intelligence.
+This course will focus on the mixing of analytics and technology to develop key performance indicators that integrate and evaluate clinical, administrative, and financial performance.
+Concepts in this course explore the intersection of information management, performance metrics, data visualization, and result communication spanning across the healthcare ecosystem.
+Topics covering health outcome analysis, financial performance, developing analytic strategies, data quality and governance, and the four stages of actionable intelligence are all used to educate the advantages of leveraging analytics.
 (Cross-listed with MGMT 4060, SCMT 4060).

 Prerequisite(s): Admission to Graduate College, MBA Program or by permission of the instructor.
 Not open to non-degree graduate students.